bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 One way that you might want to use the Bokeh server is during exploratory
-data analysis, possibly in a Jupyter Notebook.
+data analysis, possibly in a Jupyter notebook.
 Alternatively, you might
 want to create a small app that you can run locally, or that you can send
 to colleagues to run locally.
 The Bokeh server is very useful and easy to
 use in this scenario.
 Both of the methods here below can be used effectively: